truenas/documentation/content/CORE/UIReference/ReportingGraphs.md

 ---
 title: "Reporting"
-description: "This article contains information about the graphs displayed on the Reporting screen in TrueNAS CORE."
+description: "Contains information about the graphs displayed on the Reporting screen in TrueNAS CORE."
 weight: 135
 Aliases: /core/system/reporting/
 tags: